 - Romuva (Lithuanian Neo-paganism) benefits from the fact that Lithuania was the last country in Europe to adopt Christianity, and, unsurprisingly, has extensive written records of their pantheon.
 The practice of Romuva was suppressed during the Soviet era.

-- Close, as Lithuanians and Latvians are the last of the Baltic peoples, yet not identical.
-Latvian Dievturiba retains many pantheistic traits in the form of Mates (Mothers), which personify nature, like Jūras māte, the personification of the sea.
+- Close, as Lithuanians and Latvians are the last of the Baltic peoples, yet not identical is Latvian Dievturiba.
+It retains many pantheistic traits in the form of Mates (Mothers), which personify nature, like Jūras māte, the personification of the sea.

 - Rodnovery (Slavic Neo-paganism) is notable for its heavy emphasis on nationalism and belief in a Slavic Golden Age before the rise of Christianity.
 One problem that it faces is that there are virtually no records of the original Slavic religion, so practitioners rely heavily on 19th-century folklore, artistic invention, and the occasional divine revelation.
-One work lost in 1941, the Book of Veles, claimed to be an accurate depiction of Slavic pagan beliefs, but many now believe it to be a forgery.
+One work, called the Book of Veles, was allegedly discovered in 1919 and lost in 1941 (although transcripts and translations of it are still widely available).
+The book is believed by many Slavic neo-pagans to be an accurate depiction of Slavic pagan beliefs, but mainstream linguists and historians consider it a forgery, as the historical events it describes are unsupported by any other historical data, and the language of the book is a chaotic mishmash of words from known ancient and modern Slavic languages, along with made-up As Long as It Sounds Foreign words, all with extremely inconsistent grammar.

 - There are currently many Hellenic Polytheistic Reconstructionists, who benefit from the relatively vast number of records of ancient Greek religion.
 Many ancient Greek writings, including those by Plato and Aristotle, are considered to be their sacred texts.
 They do not have an official name for their religion, although Hellenismos is the most popular.
 Most of them worship the traditional twelve Olympian gods, along with underworld deities and the heroes of Classical Mythology.
 Although they do perform traditional sacrifices, they do not use animals killed for that purpose and sometimes include fruits and vegetables.
 The Greeks themselves, however, are less partial with them, at best seeing them as "quirky."
 Though an Orthodox clergyman in Athens once commented on them as "deluded."